 How to Conduct (Peer) Deal Reviews

 Studies show that sales leaders who operate with a consistent and repeatable sales cadence outperform those who don't.
 Daily huddles, and a weekly sales forecast have become commonplace for most sales teams.
-As part of their weekly cadence, top sales leaders are now incorporating peer deal reviews into their operational cadence, especially for strategic accounts, highly competitive opportunities and must-win deals.
+As part of their weekly cadence, top sales leaders are now incorporating peer deal reviews into their operational cadence and overall coaching strategy, especially for strategic accounts, highly competitive opportunities and must-win deals.

 In this blog post I'm going to share with you how to conduct (peer) deal reviews and share the benefits of peer deal reviews.